- Perennials, Bulbs & Flowers

-Strawberry plants can be planted in the springtime, once the ground can be worked.
-When planting strawberries, set the plants so the crown is at soil level.
+Strawberry plants can be planted in the springtime once the ground can be worked.
+Most gardeners buy bareroot strawberries or potted strawberry plants.
+Set the plants, so the crown is at the soil level when planting strawberries.
 If growing Junebearing strawberries, remove the blossoms the first year after planting.
 This allows the plant's energies to go into root and plant development.
 If growing everbearing or day neutral varieties, remove the blossoms during the first flush or until the end of June during the first year after planting.

 Unlike many other fruit plants, strawberry plants do not require heavy pruning.
 Some gardeners will lightly prune or trim runners in late summer.

 Strawberry plants are heavy feeders, and we recommend Gurney's Strawberry Food.
 This slow-release, all-natural fertilizer provides strawberry plants the nitrogen and nutrients they need.
 Scratch fertilizer into the soil at planting time, and then fertilize strawberry plants in the spring and late summer.

 In the fall, mulch the strawberry plants with 2-6 inches of straw.
 Gardeners in northern climates should use a thicker mulch than gardeners in southern regions.
 Remove some of the mulch in the spring when growth starts to appear.
 Leaving some straw helps retain moisture, reduce weeds and keep the berries clean.